-The City of Fort Bragg has received an application from Mendocino Railway for a Coastal Development Permit (CDP) to provide remediation on part of the former Georgia Pacific Mill Site.
+The City of Fort Bragg has received an application from Mendocino Railway for a Coastal Development Permit (CDP) to provide remediation and dam stabilization improvements on part of the former Georgia Pacific Mill Site.
 A detailed project description can be found at Attachment 6.
 In addition to needing a CDP from the City for compliance with the Local Coastal Program (LCP) requirements, the remediation work also requires:

-- California Department of Toxic Substance Control (DTSC) consideration of a Remedial Action Plan (RAP) for the Remediation of Operable Unit E; - Division of Safety of Dams (DSOD) consideration of a Pond 8 Dam Structural Stabilization Project; and - City of Fort Bragg consideration of an Environmental Impact Report (EIR), pursuant to the California Environmental Quality Act.
+- California Department of Toxic Substance Control (DTSC) consideration of a Remedial Action Plan (RAP) for the Remediation of Operable Unit E; - Division of Safety of Dams (DSOD) consideration of a Pond 8 Dam Structural Stabilization Project;

-The City is seeking proposal from qualified environmental consulting firms to prepare a project level EIR for this project.
+The City is seeking proposal from qualified environmental consulting firms to prepare a project level Environmental Impact Report (EIR) for this project.